qwolilowp/Z_TENNOT_IU/README.md

 ### Sound
 Use the pulldown label "Waveform" to change the charcteristic of all oscillators.
-Use the pulldown labeled "Filtertype" to change the filter chraacteristic of all active filters.
-Input Q Factor (0.0001 - 1000.0) of all filters and input the cutoff / center frequency of the filter.
+Use the pulldown labeled "Filtertype" to change the filter characteristic of all active filters.
+Select a Q Factor (0.0001 - 1000.0) of all filters and a the cutoff / center frequency of the filter.
+You also can select between two tunings.

 ### Gesture mapping (experimental)
 The mapping of the gesture values is as follwos: